xuankimtran/docs-1/pages/katalon-studio/tutorials/flutter-based-application-testing.md

 * [Switch to Native](https://docs.katalon.com/katalon-studio/docs/mobile-switch-to-native.html)
 * [Switch to WebView](https://docs.katalon.com/katalon-studio/docs/mobile-switch-to-web-view.html)

-Sample code to automate the elements of the app:
+The following is a code sample that automates elements of the app:

 ``` groovy